 Delta Programme themes and regions

-The Delta Programme has 3 themes – water safety, freshwater and spatial adaptation – and focuses on 8 regions.
+The Delta Programme has 3 themes – flood safety, freshwater and spatial adaptation – and focuses on 8 regions.

 - Flood risk management

-Measures, studies, and projects aimed at protecting the Netherlands against flooding.
+Measures, studies and projects to protect the Netherlands from flooding.

 - Freshwater supply

-Measures, studies, and projects aimed at securing the availability of fresh water in the Netherlands.
+Measures, studies and projects to ensure adequate supplies of freshwater in the Netherlands.

 - Spatial Adaptation